The Lowdown: Pharmacy Service Terms & Conditions

 10.1.4 establish whether the complainant has grounds for making a complaint.
 NB – in practice, this may be instantly apparent without the need for analysis or further questioning to establish.
 However, if analysis is required then in order to have grounds for a complaint an affected person must have been affected by an action, omission, or decision of the pharmacy OR must have received services (private or NHS/HSC) from the pharmacy; and

-10.1.5 if there are no grounds for complaint, the pharmacy does not need to proceed with the complaint.
+10.1.5 If there are no grounds for complaint, The Lowdown does not need to proceed with the complaint.

 10.2 Please note that the time it will take to handle an investigation is solely dependent on the type of complaint.
 Be assured that we will inform you via email or telephone each step of the way on how we are dealing with your complaint.